remorae/eagle-overlord/README.md

 // ...
 ```

-This file stores obvious secrets, specific Discord ids, and legacy command information that is being phased out.
+This file stores obvious secrets and specific Discord ids.